Virtual Channel Purification: Optimal Number of Layers in VCP

 \subsection{Further considerations}

 Note that there are still some factors we have not taken into account in the above analysis.
 The number of channel noise components per VCP layer $n_c$ should be dependent on the depth per VCP layer $d$.
-Furthermore, we have not considered the simultaneous occurrence of errors in both the circuit and CSWAPs such that the total error rate for VCP is $P_{\mathrm{c,cir}}(L^*) + P_{\mathrm{c,sw}}(L^*) - P_{\mathrm{c,cir}}(L^*) P_{\mathrm{c,sw}}(L^*)$ and similarly for VSP.
+Furthermore, we have not considered the simultaneous occurrence of errors in both the circuit and \textsc{cswap}s such that the total error rate for VCP is $P_{\mathrm{c,cir}}(L^*) + P_{\mathrm{c,sw}}(L^*) - P_{\mathrm{c,cir}}(L^*) P_{\mathrm{c,sw}}(L^*)$ and similarly for VSP.
 Moreover, the Poisson approximation we made for noise rate may not be fully suitable for some extreme cases.
-For the CSWAP noise, only the noise acting on the register that we are going to measure will have the strongest effect, at least for CSWAPs at the end of the circuit.
+For the \textsc{cswap} noise, only the noise acting on the register that we are going to measure will have the strongest effect, at least for \textsc{cswap}s at the end of the circuit.
 For the parameter regime that we consider, these should not change any qualitative conclusion we draw in any significant way.

 There is another assumption that we have not mentioned in the analysis above, that is, $P_{\mathrm{c,cir}}$ always decreases as $L$ increases.
-Or equivalently, with noiseless CSWAPs, the error rate per unit depth decreases as $d$ decreases.
+Or equivalently, with noiseless \textsc{cswap}s, the error rate per unit depth decreases as $d$ decreases.
 This is actually only true in specific parameter regimes.
-Let us look at the error rate per unit depth with noiseless CSWAPs without taking the small noise limit:
+Let us look at the error rate per unit depth with noiseless \textsc{cswap}s without taking the small noise limit:

 At small $d$, we have $P_{\mathrm{c,cir}}/D \approx \left(\frac{dNp}{n_c}\right)^{M-1}Np \propto d^{M-1}$, which increases as $d$ increase.
 This is the region that we have considered before.
 However, if we look at large $d$, we have $P_{\mathrm{c,cir}}/D \approx n_c^{1-M} d^{-1}$ which decreases as $d$ increase.